isomerpages/moe-eliasparkpri/pages/School Canteen Advertisment.md

 #### Interested applicants must meet the following criteria:
 * Singapore Citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
-* Able to provide good service amd quality with prices determined in consultation with the school.
+* Able to provide good service and quality with prices determined in consultation with the school.
 * Able to provide cooked food that meets the health/nutritional standards set by Health Promotion Board (HPB) under the "Healthy Meals in School Programme (HMSP)" guidelines ([see link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme))
 * Able to maintain high standard of food safety and personal hygiene.
 * Healthy and fit to operate the stall.